dihedron/go-request/README.md

 # go-request
 This project implements a simple HTTP requests builder with a fluent API.

+## Usage
 The library can be imported via
 ``` golang {.line-numbers}
 import (
 	"github.com/dihedron/go-request"